Bradford, UK, 1994

 Lives and works in London

-Lilian Nejatpour is a British-Iranian artist and scholar who shifts between making sculpture, writing and performance.
-Her research-practice explores the energetics of Kuṇḍalinī from the Kashmiri Śaiva tradition, known as 'Spanda'—the vibration of consciousness practised in non-dual Śaiva metaphysics.
-Nejatpour often investigates displacement and duality through her unique settings and experiences—with themes relating to tantrism, existentialism and spiritual transfiguration.
-She is currently writing her PhD: 'Revisioning the female Kuṇḍalinī experience through autoethnography and moving-image', in the department of Visual Cultures at Goldsmiths, University of London.
+Lilian Nejatpour is a British-Iranian artist and scholar who shifts between making sculptural forms, writing, performance and sound structures.
+Her practice explores the energetics of Kuṇḍalinī from the Kashmiri Śaiva tradition, known as ‘Spanda’—the vibration of consciousness practised in non-dual Śaiva metaphysics.
+Nejatpour often investigates displacement and duality through her unique settings and tantric experiences—with themes relating to existentialism and spiritual transfiguration.
+She is currently writing her PhD ‘Revisioning the female Kuṇḍalinī experience through autoethnography and moving-image’ under the supervision of Jean-Paul Martinon, Adnan Madani and Lynn Turner in the Department of Visual Cultures at Goldsmiths, University of London.

 Recent publications include: The Very Best of Internal Migration: HOAX Publication (2022); When You Blossom I Bloom: Sarah Khan x Baesianz, The Royal College of Art (2021); Return: Paadmaan Projects, Tehran (2021); Displacement and Duality: Oxford Student Publications Ltd (2019); GORRSED: Art Licks Issue 22 at Tender Books, London (2018) and Absinthe §2: Elam x Kronos Publishing (2019).
 Selected exhibitions include: Hoist at Bold Tendencies, Peckham (2020); Lilian's Vow at Photoworks, London (2019) and 4:3 Boiler Room (2019); Choreophobia at Somerset House, London, Edinburgh Fringe Festival (2018) and Chisenhale Studios, London (2018); Choreophobia II at Turner Contemporary, Margate (2018) and Saint (The Empty Pose) at The Photographer's Gallery, London (2017).